 Dogs have ongoing care needs such as grooming, vet scheduling and costs, feeding and keeping up on training.

-Submitting biannual veterinary reports to Irish Guide Dogs for the Blind.
+Submitting biannual veterinary reports to Irish Guide Dogs.

 There is a constant presence and consideration of the dog’s needs at home.